 The company’s last bivouac area was about twelve kilometers north of Marivales and looking out on the China Sea.
 By this point, the tankers knew that there was no help on the way.
 Many had listened to Secretary of War Harry L. Stimson on short wave.
 When asked about the Philippines, he said, “There are times when men must die.”
 The soldiers cursed in response because they knew that the Philippines had already been lost.

-The Japanese launched an all-out attack on April 3.
-On April 7, the 57th Infantry, Philippine Scouts, supported by tanks, attempted to restore the line, but Japanese infiltrators prevented this from happening.
+On April 3, 1942, the Japanese launched an attack supported by artillery and aircraft.
+A large force of Japanese troops came over Mount Samat and descended down the south face of the volcano.
+This attack wiped out two divisions of defenders and left a large area of the defensive line open to the Japanese.
+A counter-attack was launched – on April 7 – by the 57th Infantry, Philippine Scouts which was supported by tanks.
+Its objective was to restore the line, but Japanese infiltrators prevented this from happening.
 During this action, one tank was knocked out but the remaining tanks successfully withdrew.
-C Company, 194th, which was attached to the 192nd, had only seven tanks left.
+C Company, 194th, was attached to the 192nd and had only seven tanks left.

 Albert DuBois stated that the march was harder on Elmer because he was a big man.
 In his opinion, Elmer’s health began to fail as a result of the march.
 At Capas, the POWs who were still living climbed out of the cars.
 The bodies of the dead fell to the car floors as the living left the cars.

 The men were marched until they reached San Fernando.
 Once there, they were herded into a bullpen, surrounded by barbed wire, and put into groups of 200 men.
 One POW from each group went to the cooking area which was next to the latrine and got food for the group.
 Each man received a ball of rice and four or five dried onions.
 Water was given out with each group receiving a pottery jar of water to share.